kelias/Jarloo.Sojurn/README.md

 About the code
 --------------

 Sojurn is written in C# using WPF and MVVM.
+It uses Caliburn.micro and MahApps.metro.

-It requires a .NET 4.5.1 or greater.
+Requires .NET Framework 4.5.1 or greater.

 http://www.jarloo.com/sojurn-the-tv-app/